MoustaphaElPsyCongroo/Caves_of_Qud_Custom_Soundtrack/readme.md

 - And last but not least, includes instructions on how you can add your own themes to create your own Custom Soundtrack!
 Check them out [here](AddYourOwn.md).

 **Note**:

-If you play on quite a time on latest Beta or Stable, you'll eventually crash because the base game doesn't actually support streaming songs.
+If you play for quite a time on latest Beta or Stable, you'll eventually crash because the base game doesn't actually support streaming songs.
 It is entirely fixed in the (huge) upcoming Moon Stair update.

 I can't recommand enough you use good EQ and audio settings to be fully immersed in any music.
 Check mine [here](AddYourOwn.md#optional-using-audio-enhancement-software)
 Check Credits [here](Credits.md)